We work hard at CTS to ensure our service will exceed your expectations.

 Professional Chinese translations of your documents, websites, software, and videos.

-Our very first project was to translate a single-page leaflet for 10 GBP.
+Our first project was to translate a single-page leaflet for 10 GBP.
 Since then, over 18,000 businesses and private individuals have used our Chinese translation and interpreting services.

 Words translated since 1998